dgitz/ros_hats/doc/SupportedHats/GPSHat/GPSHat.md

 ## How It Works
 The GPS Hat [available from Adafruit here](https://www.adafruit.com/product/2324) can connect to a Raspberry Pi and publish GPS Position information.

-The GPS Hat Node will publish a topic of type [sensor_msgs/NavSatFix](https://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/NavSatFix.html).
+The GPS Hat Node will perform the following:
+- Publish a topic of type [sensor_msgs/NavSatFix](https://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/NavSatFix.html).
+- With these Geographic Coordinates, will convert these coordinates to UTM
+- Publish a topic of type [nav_msgs/Odometry](https://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Odometry.html) with a frame as `utm`.

 ## Setup Instructions
 To setup the GPS Hat on your Device, follow the [Adafruit Instructions here](https://learn.adafruit.com/adafruit-ultimate-gps-hat-for-raspberry-pi).